-Children born after December 31, 2009 who are not eligible to be immunized will be able to attend events and activities with a fully immunized adult.
+Children born after December 31, 2009 who are not eligible to be immunized are able to attend events and activities with a fully immunized adult.

-Effective Tuesday, September 7, the following restrictions will be in place:
+Effective Tuesday, September 7, the following restrictions were in place:

 - reducing the maximum number of people allowed at outdoor gatherings from 1500 to 500.
 The limit includes summer fairs and festivals though they may be allowed to operate above that limit, subject to protocols approved by public health;

 - allowing museums and galleries to open, but they will be required to ask for proof of vaccination from visitors to access indoor areas; and

 - requiring food courts to comply with the same rules as restaurants for dine-in patrons and, if food courts choose to open for options other than take-out, patrons will be required to provide proof of vaccination

 Chief Medical Officer, Dr. Brent Roussin, again noted that public health officials recommend private businesses and organizations follow the province’s lead and consider mandating COVID-19 vaccination for their employees.
 See our blog Mandatory COVID-19 Vaccination for Many Manitoba Front-Line Employees for more information.

 Summary of August 28 Measures